Akshat111111/Tolgee-vs.-i18next/blog_post.md

 If you need something that does not exist yet, you can build it.
 The SDK architecture is extensible — as shown by the `DevTools()` and `FormatIcu()` plugin pattern in this demo.

----

-## Part 7: What Is Tolgee

-Tolgee is an open-source Translation Management System with a React SDK (`@tolgee/react`).
-The core idea is that translations live in a connected cloud project (or a self-hosted instance) rather than in static JSON files committed to your repo.
-The SDK embeds into your running app and enables the Alt+Click in-context editor shown throughout this post.

-It is MIT-licensed.
-The platform code is on GitHub at [`tolgee/tolgee-platform`](https://github.com/tolgee/tolgee-platform).
-Self-hosting is one Docker command.
-Official integrations exist for React, Next.js, Vue, Angular, and Svelte.

-If you want to go deeper, the [documentation](https://docs.tolgee.io) covers everything from project setup to CI/CD integration.
+If you want to go more deeper, the [documentation](https://docs.tolgee.io) covers everything from project setup to CI/CD integration.

 ---